RFR RELEASE DATE: Wednesday, May 6, 2026

 ELIGIBLE COSTS AND FINANCIAL REQUIREMENTS

-Eligible Costs
+Eligible Costs:

-Salary and Administrative Costs Limits
+Salary and Administrative Costs Limits:

+Administrative/overhead costs are capped at 20% of the Grant Funds.
+Administrative costs include salaries/benefits of administrative personnel, office supplies, rent, utilities, maintenance, repairs, administrative services, and other general overhead costs.
+Any personnel receiving a direct marketing salary cannot also receive an administrative salary.
 The Salary and Administrative Costs Limits are an important restriction that ensures an RTC is fundraising and conducting work in the tourism sector separate from the work funded by the RTC Grant Program.
 Operational independence supports a demonstration of the overall effectiveness of an RTC.
 These Limits also mitigate risk on behalf of MOTT and the Commonwealth that any singular employee or group of employees may be disproportionately compensated.

-Grant Funds, Matching Funds, and any associated interest cannot be spent on:
+Ineligible Costs: Grant Funds, Matching Funds, and any associated interest cannot be spent on:

 • Costs incurred before the execution of a Grant Agreement unless processed through Settlement and Release at the time of contracting and initial disbursement

-• Costs incurred after June 30, 2026, unless extension is timely requested in writing and approved by MOTT
+• Costs incurred after June 30, 2027, unless extension is timely requested in writing and approved by MOTT

 • Employee bonuses and commissions